lsamano/rf4-crop-tracker-api/README.md

 # Rune Factory 4 Special - Crop Tracker
-A personal API listing all crops and flowers found in-game.
+A mini API listing all crops and flowers found in-game.

+Link to the Frontend Repository [here](https://github.com/lsamano/rf4-crop-tracker-client).

 # Setup
 As this is a Rails app, run